cap-js/docs/guides/messaging/index.md

 ## [Using SAP Cloud Application Event Hub](./event-broker) {#sap-event-broker}

 CAP has growing out-of-the-box support for SAP Cloud Application Event Hub.
-As an application developer, all you need to do is configuring CAP to use `event-broker`, as in this excerpt from a _package.json_:
+As an application developer, all you need to do is configure CAP to use `event-broker`, as in this excerpt from a _package.json_:

 ```jsonc
 "cds": {